aws-samples/satellite-comms-analytics-aws/link-budget-agent/README.md

 3. **Bedrock Agent Issues**:
    - Ensure Lambda function ARN is correct
    - Check IAM role permissions
-   - Verify model availability in your region
+   - Verify model availability in your region, and model access enabled
+   - An error indicating no on-demand Inference option - add the UseInferenceProfile parameter
+   - When using ApplicationInferenceProfile, ensure the source inference profile (`us.{ModelId}`) exists in your region

 4. **Action Group Invocation Failures**:
    - Check Lambda resource-based policy for Bedrock